Accept a one-click payment with Apple Pay

 Event reference

-Express Checkout uses the same onEvent callback as the rest of the widget (widget events reference), plus a few events specific to this component:
+Express Checkout uses the same onEvent callback as the rest of the widget (widget events reference), plus the events specific to this component:

 EventPayloadWhen it fires

 express_checkout_ready{ wallets: { applePay?: boolean } }Once the SDK finishes initializing.
 The wallets object lists the wallets that were successfully rendered.
-If empty, none are available (unsupported browser, domain not verified, etc.).
+If empty, none are available, for example on an unsupported browser or an unverified domain.

-processing_express_checkout_paymentAfter the user confirms the wallet payment and the SDK is exchanging tokens with your server and the Fintoc backend.
+processing_express_checkout_paymentNoneAfter the customer confirms the wallet payment and the SDK is exchanging tokens with your server and the Fintoc backend.

 Full option reference